NIS 5 billion

-worth of food waste in the retail and distribution sector
+worth of food is lost and wasted during retail and distribution

-Food Waste and Rescue in the Retail and Distribution Sector
+Food Waste and Food Rescue During Retail and Distribution

-12. The amount of rescuable food in the retail and distribution sector is based on BDO’s model for the retail sector, which is based on data from the Central Bureau of Statistics and information from the leading supermarket chains.
+11. These figures for the rate of salvageable food in the retail and distribution sector were assessed using the BDO model, based on data from the Israel Central Bureau of Statistics and information from major marketing chains.

 * Numbers are rounded for ease of presentation.